iterorganization/imas-standard-interfaces/docs/documentation-system.md

 # Documentation Generation System

-This document describes the cleaned-up documentation generation system for the standard-interfaces project.
+This document describes the cleaned-up documentation generation system for the imas-standard-interfaces project.

 ## Overview